 How to make it: To make this type of fire you have to dig a hole that is 3 feet (1m)deep.
-Once you have the hole ready you have to line it with non-porous stones so that it doesn’t collapse.
+Once you have the hole ready, you have to line it with non-porous stones so that it doesn’t collapse.
 Put tinder and kindling inside and make sure to rest large logs against the sides of the hole.
 These logs will drop down as they burn, creating more fuel for the fire.

 Why should you make such a fire type and how to use it: This fire type is made in an environment with sandy earth where digging can be done easier.
 It’s a self-feeding fire that once lit, will no longer require you to add fuel.
-Its main use is for cooking but also for signaling.
+Its primary use is for cooking but also for signaling.
 Some people prefer to cover it with large rocks once the fuel logs dropped and use it for baking.

 Fire Type: Snake hole

 How to make it: To make this fire you have to dig a hole in the side of a bank and a chimney up through the earth.
 You can use any type of fuel to light the fire inside.
-It’s an ideal fire for a rock-free earth and windy locations.
+It’s an ideal fire for a rock-free dirt and windy locations.

-Why should you make such a fire type and how to use it: This is a high temperature fire that lights fast due to the draft created by the chimney.
+Why should you make such a fire type and how to use it: This is a high-temperature fire that lights fast due to the draft created by the chimney.
 It is sheltered from the elements.
 All you have to worry is to add some more fuel when it’s required.
 You can use this fire for warmth, cooking and waste disposal.